Logisek/AZexec/README.md

 > 1. **Phase 1** - `users` command: Stealthy username enumeration via GetCredentialType API (no auth logs!)
 > 2. **Phase 2** - `guest` command: ROPC-based credential testing with MFA detection
 >
 > This two-phase approach is more effective and safer than traditional spraying - only validated usernames are tested, reducing account lockout risk.
-[See complete workflow →](#password-spray-attack-examples-getcredentialtype--ropc)
+[See complete workflow →](#password-spray-attack-examples-getcredentialtype--ropc).

 ---